Few ways of brewing coffee allow you to feel as close to your morning joe as brewing espresso with a manual machine.

 A spring piston machine is a little different in this regard, but you still have an enormous amount of control over the other factors.
 That can be fun if you’re ready to experiment, or daunting if you are fearful of the number of bad shots you’ll have to pull before finding a good one.

 Be aware that manual machines are unforgiving to bad grinds, old coffee beans, and uneven temperatures.
-If you are not willing to use fresh coffee beans ground in a high-quality grinder, you will not get good shots of espresso out of a manual machine.
+If you're not willing to use fresh whole bean coffee and a high-quality coffee grinder, you won't be pulling too many good shots of espresso.

 Watch this longer video to learn more about how a direct lever espresso machine works.